PANDORA WHITE SWISS SHEPHERDS

 WEEK THREE

-We advise all our puppy owners to worm their puppy at 3 months, 6 months, 9 months and 12 months.
+We advise all our puppy owners to worm their puppy at 10 weeks, 3 months, 6 months, 9 months and 12 months.
 After that, twice a year.
 Using a broad-spectrum worming tablet like Drontal from the vet, online or farm supply shop, that covers all worms.
 You can also use a natural treatment like apple cider vinegar on a regular basis in their water or food.

 WEEK TWO